glowieframework/glowie-website/documentation/v1.0/basic-application-modules/routes.md

 echo $this->params->param2; # returns abc
 ```

-If a corresponding controller or action is not found, Glowie will return a 404 Not Found error.
+If a corresponding controller or action is not found, Glowie will return a 404 Not Found error response.